 James A. Thomas is president of ASTM International, one of the world’s largest organizations for the development of international voluntary consensus standards.
 His professional career is concentrated on association management and the issues facing voluntary standardization.

+In 1987, Thomas was appointed executive vice president of the Society, and in 1992, he was named president.
 As ASTM president, Thomas has been a staunch proponent of the multiple path approach to voluntary standards development.
 He is a frequent speaker advocating openness and transparency in international standardization.

 Thomas holds a bachelor’s degree in industrial relations and a master’s degree in organization and management, both from La Salle University.